lunarmodules/ldoc/docs/doc.md

   - `new_type(tag,header,project_level)` used to add new tags, which are put in their own section `header`.
 They may be 'project level'.

 ## Generating HTML

-LDoc, like LuaDoc, generates output HTML using a template, in this case `ldoc.ltp`.
+LDoc, like LuaDoc, generates output HTML using a template, in this case `ldoc_ltp.lua`.
 This is expanded by the powerful but simple preprocessor devised originally by [Rici Lake](http://lua-users.org/wiki/SlightlyLessSimpleLuaPreprocessor) which is now part of Penlight.
 There are two rules - any line starting with '#' is Lua code, which can also be embedded with '$(...)'.

     <h2>Contents</h2>
     <ul>